The Practice (PCK) of Teaching English (9886.3)

 Participation in ‘school based' tutorial classes is a compulsory condition of this unit, and attendance will be recorded.
 You must participate in 100% of the ‘school based' tutorial classes to pass this unit.
 In the event that you cannot attend your assigned session due to illness or extreme circumstances, you must provide appropriate documentation to the Unit Convener as soon as possible.
 In the case of sessions missed due to illness or extreme circumstances, both the academic content and the professional experience component are required to be made up.
 More than two documented absences may lead to failure of the unit due to non-completion.

-*Note: This unit commences with weeks 1 on campus (see timetable for rooms) and weeks 2 to 8 (Primary) will be school-based to meet accreditation requirements of 3.5 days (Primary) professional experience.
-Classes then resume on Campus in weeks 9-11.
+*Note: This unit commences with weeks 1 on campus (see timetable for rooms) and weeks 2 to 8 will be school-based to meet accreditation requirements of 3.5 days professional experience

 Required IT skills